 Betty joined the Land Army during the war, working around the Sydney area.
 She followed Perc to Samarai in June 1950 and they married in 1951.
 Betty worked for TAA and Qantas.
 Together they travelled the world and enjoyed the company of their many friends.
 They later moved to Lae, Kavieng and Port Moresby, before retiring to Maroochydore.
 They lived there for 20 years, enjoying travelling around Australia and of course their golf.
 Their last move was to Bundaberg.
 Frank Smith

-John lived in PNG most of his life.
+Jack lived in PNG most of his life.
 His father was EJ Frame, Managing Director of BPs.
-John was with ANGAU during the war.
+He was with ANGAU during the war.
 He and his brother Bob, owned adjacent coffee plantations in Goroka.
-John is survived by his daughter Rosemary.
+In the 1970s he was well known in Goroka as the local bookmaker.
+He is survived by his daughter Rosemary.